app-generator/django-routing-sample/README.md

 $ cd django-sample-urls
 ```

-Inside the new directory, we will invoke `startproject` subcomand
+Inside the new directory, we will invoke `startproject` subcommand

 ```bash
 django-admin startproject config .